-MOUNT VERNON, Ohio - Four Mount Vernon Nazarene University students were recently honored by the intercollegiate branch of the National Religious Broadcasters (NRB) for placing in the organization's 2014 student production contest.
-The awards were handed out February 24 at the NRB's annual convention in Nashville, Tennessee.
+MOUNT VERNON, Ohio — Four Mount Vernon Nazarene University students were recently honored by the intercollegiate branch of the National Religious Broadcasters (NRB) for placing in the organization's 2017 student production contests.
+The awards were handed out Feb.
+28, 2017, at the NRB's annual convention in Orlando, Fla.

-This is the eighth consecutive year that MVNU students have placed nationally in either radio or video.
-Upperclassmen students taking radio and video classes at MVNU this fall submitted projects following the NRB guidelines.
-The top projects were then evaluated and entered into the contest.
+This is the eleventh consecutive year that MVNU students have placed in the top three nationally in either audio or video.
+Upperclassmen students taking media production courses at MVNU this fall submitted projects following the NRB guidelines, and the top projects were then evaluated and entered into the contest.

 The intercollegiate branch of NRB is committed to promoting excellence and integrity, and providing a forum for student and faculty members to network and share ideas and goals.
-For more information on the National Religious Broadcasters, see www.nrb.org.
+For more information on the National Religious Broadcasters, go to www.nrb.org.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 28 states and 17 countries/U.S. territories.